-Try something like: "I understand you're thinking about mum/dad and you're worried about them.
-It's OK though, mum/dad's an adult and they can look after themselves.
+Try something like: "I understand you're thinking about dad/mum and you're worried about them.
+It's okay though, dad/mum's an adult and they can look after themselves.
 Do you want to give them a call and tell them about your day or make a picture to give them next time you see them?"